 Partners: local artists & artisans

-Side-Project Saturdays is Winnipeg’s favourite (and only) pop-up coworking meetup, for anyone working on anything.
-Come work on your project or hobby, enjoy free coffee & WIFI, and get stuff done alongside other people!
+Discover Winnipeg’s favourite (and only) pop-up coworking meetup.
+SPS is a meetup event for anyone working on anything.
+Experience coworking by working on your own project or hobby, while enjoying free coffee and meeting other people.

-Coworking Winnipeg promotes the coworking, makerspace, and collaborative communities of Winnipeg.
-The site aims to help people discover & connect to our city’s thriving creative, entrepreneurial, freelance, and innovative communities.
+Coworking Winnipeg promotes local coworking & makerspace communities, and helps people connect with our city’s thriving creative, entrepreneurial, freelance, and innovation sectors.

 We get a kick out of applying our skills to help local small businesses stand out online, so they can focus on the things that they do best.
 Here are some of our recent favourites.

 trivia: Nick makes the best sandwiches in Winnipeg, using only fresh local ingredients

 our role: web & product design